biomed-AI/GraphCS/docker-image/readme.md

 ##  Scheme III
-You can run GraphCS with scripts, but firstly you need to copy them into the running docker with graphcs image as following commands (These scripts are stored in the directory of the same level as the graphcs image):
+You can run GraphCS with scripts, but firstly you need to copy them into the running docker with graphcs image as following commands (These scripts are stored in the directory of the same level as the graphcs image[here](https://www.synapse.org/#!Synapse:syn26147749/files/)):

 1. open a new terminal named t2